NEW YEAR, NEW SKILL 🛠️ Master 8 Essential Tools in 2025

 Tips for Using a Bench Sander

 Safety is important when working with a bench sander.
-It’s crucial to use personal protective equipment (PPE), including safety gloves, safety glasses, hearing protection, and a dust mask.
+Personal protective equipment (PPE), including work gloves, safety glasses, hearing protection, and a dust mask, should be worn.

-Operate the sander with a slow, deliberate pace to avoid accidental over-sanding of the material.
-Like any benchtop power tool, a bench sander should be operated on a flat, stable surface so it doesn’t slip, wobble, or fall over.
+Using proper sanding techniques is crucial.
+Operate the sander with a slow, deliberate pace to avoid accidentally over-sanding the material.
+Like any benchtop power tool, a bench sander should be operated on a flat, stable surface so that it doesn’t slip, wobble, or fall over.
 To recap:

 • Use PPE when operating a bench sander.